 As the sun begins it’s descent – and after an eventful Palm Springs day trip – you’ve certainly earned yourself a bit of relaxation.
 Feel free to indulge in the healing mineral pools of the desert.

-A day pass for Miracle Springs Resort and Spa can be purchased for under $15.
-With eight large hot pools to choose from, the cost is worth it.
+A day pass for Miracle Springs Resort and Spa can be purchased for under $20.
+With eight large hot pools to choose from, the cost is well worth it!

 Soak for as long as your body can handle.
 After you melt away the day, be sure to shower up and get ready for an amazing evening dinner.